JetBrains/kotlin-web-site/pages/docs/tutorials/spring-boot-restful-db.md

    </div>

-   It creates the `messages` table with two fields inside: `id` and `text`.
-The table structure is the same as `Message` class.
+   It creates the `messages` table with two fields: `id` and `text`.
+The table structure matches the structure of the `Message` class.

-3. Open the `application.properties` located in the `src/main/resources` folder, and add the following application properties:
+3. Open the `application.properties` file located in the `src/main/resources` folder, and add the following application properties:

    <div class="sample" markdown="1" theme="idea" mode="kotlin" data-highlight-only>